StefRuseva88/html-css-styles-part1/README.md

-# Exercise: HTML and CSS
+# Exercise: HTML and CSS-Part 1
 ### This is a project for Front-End Technologies May 2024 Course @ SoftUni
 ---
 ## Table of Contents